Advisory Committee

 Professor Talaghani’s research has primarily focused on linguistic approaches in modern Persian literature, especially stylistic aspects in poems of Persian women poets, Persian syntax and morphology, second-language learners and heritage speaker’s pedagogy, as well as web-based and online language teaching.
 She has also worked in lexicography and dictionary editing.

-Michael Chagnon, Curator, Agha Khan Museum
+Michael Chagnon, Curator, Aga Khan Museum

 Michael Chagnon is a museum curator specializing in painting and the arts of the book from the early modern Persianate sphere.
 He was appointed Curator at the Aga Khan Museum in May 2019.
 Dr. Chagnon has previously held curatorial posts at the Brooklyn Museum, LACMA, and Japan Society, and served in curatorial capacities for exhibitions at New-York Historical Society and Asia Society Museum.
 Dr. Chagnon also has substantial teaching experience, including a graduate seminar on “Critical Approaches to Persianate Painting” at Columbia University and a masterclass series on Islamic manuscripts at the New York Public Library.